 If you are a regulated firm, or wish to become regulated, you should review the level of resources required to operate your business effectively.
+We explain points you should consider.

 The types of resources that your firm should review are: